1delta-DAO/contracts-isolation/README.md

             new Array(_tokensInRoute.length - 1).fill(FeeAmount.MEDIUM), // array of Uni V3 style pool Fees (if a Uniswap V3 fork like Dove is used)
             [0, 3, 3], // specifies the margin interaction
             [1, 1, 1], // specifies DEX -> 0 for Algebra / Quickswap and 1 for Doveswap
-            0 // flag for closing entire position (ignored when opening a position) )
+            0 // flag for closing entire position (ignored when opening a position), 1 is for closing for the desired output amount
+        )
 ```